Get the information you need about energy in your new home with our gas and electricity guides:

 Why would I bleed a radiator?

 While the name sounds dramatic, bleeding a radiator just means releasing trapped air.
-Bubbles of air in your radiators prevent your radiators from heating completely, meaning they aren’t as effective at heating your home.
+Bubbles of air in your radiators mean they can’t fill completely with hot water.
+This makes them less efficient, and you’ll need to turn your heating up higher to get the same amount of warmth.

 Â